OpenGrade

 POST /oauth/token (clientId + clientSecret + userId).
 Auto-renewable, no user interaction. expiresIn returned in milliseconds.

 expiryDate.
-Stays ACTIVE for recurring access until expired or revoked by tenant.
+Stays ACTIVE for recurring access until expired or revoked by applicant.

 Two-Token Architecture